loremipsumdonec/optimizely-testframework/Docs/create_a_test_framework_part_4.md

 }
 ```

 There are also other important things that cannot be deleted, such as the recycle bin.
 If you happen to delete these, you will not be able to start up Episerver.
-So we need a way to exclude these.
+We need a way to exclude these.
 Now in the beginning, we can naively exclude the content by name.

 ```csharp
 private void ClearContents()